Musings on iconic dresses. Read about the polka dot dress like pretty woman played by Julia Roberts, clothes my mom owned and made.

 - Another Style Trick from my Childhood

 Disclosure: This post has affiliate links.

 Julia Robert‘s Iconic Polka Dot Dress

 I loved Julia Roberts in Pretty Woman alias Vivian Ward.
 The dresses she wore when she accompanied Richard Gere alias Edward Lewis to his business social events were just dreams.
 My absolute favorite was the brown dress with white 5-cents size polka dots.
-The dress she wore at the dinner with the grand-father and grandson team came in second; yes, and of course the gown and necklace at the opera.
+Remember, the dress she wore at the derby.
+The dress she wore at the dinner with the grand-father and grandson team came in second; yes, and of course, the gown and necklace at the opera.

 Do you remember dresses that once fascinated you?

 Another Style Trick from My Childhood

 My mom always used to say

 Therefore, when she sew clothes for us, she’d add pockets.
 Well, guess what this new wardrobe addition has?

 When you liked the outfit tips of this post, and want more styling tips for all kind of dressing situation in midlife, buy my book How to Dress for Success in Midlife.